Nevenall/sufficient-reason/System/Making_a_Mage.md

 ### Specialties

-  *Spend Character Dice to add Specialties to a Skill, up to d12.*
+  *Spend a Character Die to add Specialties to a Skill.
+Each Speciality is a d6.*

   Each skill is intentionally broad.
 Specialties represent more focused knowledge and training.
-A Specialty is less likely to be useful, but when it is, you can add it to your action pool along with the Skill it specializes.
+A Specialty is less likely to be useful, but when it is, you can add an additional d6 to your action pool along with the Skill it specializes.

 ## Arete